patrickcortez/Cortez-Terminal/README.md

 - This Terminal relies on SDL2 to display it's terminal so you must have SDL2 installed and You must create a 1gb Disk image before you start or else you wont be able to run any process at all,
+- To make the disk image: dd if=/dev/zero of=data.img bs=1M count=1024,
+- Then: mv data.img tools
+- Then cd bin && sudo ./cortez_frontend_crt
 - The disk image has to be named data.img, and the size is 1024 mb.
 - Then store the disk image inside the tools folder